Talking about Coronavirus

 This lovely story on the Early Years Story Book website, is to help explain Coronavirus to children and to assure them that everything will be okay.

 The author and illustrator, Stacey Kelly, writes, "As a parent myself, I have noticed that my little ones are feeling really confused by it all!
 I've created this book (and activities) to help not only my children, but every other child out there to be able to understand what is going on and to process their thoughts and feelings about it all."

 If you're in a setting, take a look at e-bug resources.
 E-bug can help your setting stop germs spreading by using their range of fun lesson plans on hand washing and respiratory hygiene.

 Supporting the understanding of social distancing

+The social distancing restrictions may be been lifted but some children and families, particularly those with vulnerable people will be avoiding contact with other people.
 This lovely video called 'While we can't hug' is about Hedgehog and Tortoise who want to give each other a great big hug, but they're not allowed to touch.